-I would like to seize this opportunity to raise deepest appreciation and gratitude to His Highness Sheikh Tamim bin Hamad Al Thani, the Emir and to H.E.
-Sheikh Abdullah Bin Nasser Bin Khalifa, the Prime Minister and Minister of Interior, for their perseverant support to promote the development and progress of our beloved country, Qatar.
+Finally, I would like to express heartfelt thanks and appreciation to His Highness Sheikh Tamim Bin Hamad Al-Thani, Emir of Qatar, and to His Excellency Sheikh Abdullah Bin Nasser Bin Khalifa Al-Thani, Prime Minister and Minister of Interior, for their continued support in evolving the urban landscape and driving economic development in our beloved country Qatar.

-Finally, I would like to thank the honorable members of the Board of Directors, and thank all our Company staff for their sincere efforts in supporting the progress and prosperity of the Company.
+I would also like to convey my gratitude to our Board of Directors and shareholders for their continued support, to the management and employees for their ceaseless efforts and determination to ensure the progress and prosperity of the Company.